makkahwi/heal-tracker/README.md

 ## How to Start Using

-Health Empowerment and Lifestyle is already deployed, so you can simply sign up and start using it today!
-[Visit Health Empowerment and Lifestyle](https://health-empowerment-lifestyle.vercel.app/)
+Healthy Eating And Lifestyle Tracker is already deployed, so you can simply sign up and start using it today!
+[Visit Healthy Eating And Lifestyle Tracker](https://heal-tracker.vercel.app/)

 ## [Developer Notes](./documentation/DeveloperNotes.md)